No-Regret Bayesian Recommendation to Homogeneous Users: Conservative Recommendation Policy for Known Ordinal Preference

+In this section, we provide our first result -- \texttt{Con}servative \texttt{R}ecommendation \texttt{P}olicy (\CRP), which is an online policy that can achieve low regret when the order of the user's preference differences $\{\RUtilityDiff(i)\}$ is known to the platform.
+We upperbound its regret by $O(\log \log \totaltime)$.
+Combining with the lower bound $\Omega(\log\log \totaltime)$ of regret for any online policy developed in \Cref{sec:loglog T lower bound}, our policy \CRP\ is regret-optimal.
+The results of this section will be served as a building block for the algorithm design when the order of $\{\RUtilityDiff(i)\}$ is not known in advance.

-Before diving into our result, let us highlight one of the main challenges in the design of a good online policy.
+Before diving into our results, let us highlight one of the main challenges in the design of a good online policy.
 In our problem, the \Sender's feedback is \emph{limited} and \emph{probabilistic}.
-Specifically, when signaling scheme $\schemei$ is used in round $t$ and signal $\signali \sim \schemei(\statei)$ is realized, the platform only observes \Receiver's action under signal $\signali$ and learns his corresponding payoff, but nothing about his payoff under other signals.
+Specifically, when signaling scheme $\schemei$ is used in round $t$ and signal $\signali \sim \schemei(\statei)$ is realized, the platform only observes the \Receiver's action under signal $\signali$ and learns her corresponding payoff, but nothing about her payoff under other signals.
 Meanwhile, this feedback is also probabilistic, since the realized signal $\signali$ depends on the realized state $\statei$.
-Because of these two features of the feedback, some natural tasks towards learning \Receiver's utility may not be completed easily.
+Because of these two features of the feedback, some natural tasks toward learning the \Receiver's utility may not be completed easily.
 Here are two illustrative examples.